OmniBrew/sw5e-data/data/powers/improved-phasestrike.md

       length: 1
       unit: action
     attack:
-      type: melee
+      type: ranged
       wp: power
       proficient: True
+    dc: false
     damage:
       - dieCount: 6
         dieType: 10
         type: force
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: 30
-    concentration: False
+    concentration: false
 ---
 Choose up to five creatures you can see within range.
 Make a melee force attack against each one.
 On hit, a target takes 6d10 force damage.
 You can then teleport to an unoccupied space you can see within 5 feet of one of the creatures you chose.